What is a tax expenditure benchmark?

 The Australian Government taxes the extraction and production of unprocessed petroleum products (for example, crude oil, natural gas, ethane and LPG condensate) derived from projects in offshore areas under Commonwealth jurisdiction.
 Different taxation arrangements for unprocessed petroleum products apply to projects that commenced before or after the 1986-87 financial year.

-- The benchmark for projects that commenced after 1986-87 is the petroleum resource rent tax.
+- The benchmark for projects that commenced in 1986-87 or later is the petroleum resource rent tax.

 - The benchmark for projects that commenced prior to 1July1986 is the crude oil excise.